apmlabs/ace-box/Readme.md

 Bringing your own Ubuntu Virtual Machine has not been tested, but should be possible.

 Check out [BYO VM](docs/byo-vm.md) documentation for more details.

-## External use case

-In addition to use cases provided natively by the ACE-Box, it is possible to source external use cases.
-This allows using the ACE-Box as a platform to develop own use cases, demos, trainings, etc.

-Check out [External Use Case](docs/external-use-case.md) documentation for more info.

 ## Configuration settings